skurz/Lost_Lepton_delphiClass/README.md

 ## Run Package

-- If set up properly (check source files in ttbar/Make...C wpj/Make...C singlet/Make...C /rare/Make...C!), the bash script runAll.sh can be used to run steps 1)-3) or runPrediction.sh for steps 2)+3)
+- If set up properly (check source files in 'ttbar/Make...C', 'wpj/Make...C', 'singlet/Make...C', '/rare/Make...C'), the bash script 'runAll.sh' can be used to run steps 1)-3) or 'runPrediction.sh' for steps 2)+3)

 ### 1) Run on Standard Model MC: